Chillu1/ModiBuff/README.md

 ### Applier Effect

-Hands down, the most important effect is the ApplierEffect.
+Hands down, the most powerful effect is the ApplierEffect.
 It's used to apply other modifiers to units.
 While being able to use modifier logic, like stacks.
 This can create some very sophisticated modifiers: